ch-stark/blogapplicationsetsglobalnamespace/blog.md

 # Quickly deploying ApplicationSets into RHACM's new global-namespace

-Starting with  RHACM 2.6 we introduced a new global clusterset and in the following we would like to explain why this has been done, and use this new Global `ClusterSet` to quickly deploy on ApplicationSet in the global-namespace.
+Starting with  RHACM 2.6 we introduced a new global clusterset and in the following we would like to explain why this has been done, and use this new Global `ClusterSet` to quickly deploy on ApplicationSet in the new global-namespace.
 As a side-information you will learn how to use Placement-Objects (and why/how you can migrate from PlacementRule-Objects) as well as how to deploy RHACM using Policy-Generator while not allowing PlacementRules to be deployed.

 Multitenancy is a very important topic when working with a Multi-Cluster-Management solution.
 RHACM offers great concepts to achieve this but there are usecases where you want to have a shared view to the whole fleet of Clusters and for that reasons we provided a new global-namespace, to give users also some kind of `Quick-Start`.